Authentication overview

 | Question type (date, number, etc.) | Validation method on each question (exact match, fuzzy match, webhook, …) |

-| Your step guideline + failure guideline | Point values and score threshold |
+| Your step guideline + failure guideline | Point values, score threshold, and number of failed attempts |

 | The conversation so far | Webhook URLs, tokens, headers |